Track your baby’s growth

 Can my newborn have bad dreams?

-What parents often interpret as a bad dream (crying out, grimacing, or startling during sleep) is more likely a normal sleep-state transition, a startle (Moro) reflex, or benign sleep myoclonus.
-Newborns cycle between sleep states roughly every 45-60 minutes, and brief fussing at transition points is extremely common.
+What parents often interpret as a bad dream (crying out, grimacing, or startling during sleep) is more likely a normal sleep-state transition, a startle (Moro) reflex, benign sleep myoclonus, or a brief partial arousal between sleep cycles.
+Newborns cycle between sleep states roughly every 45–60 minutes, and brief fussing at transition points is extremely common.
+Night terrors do not typically appear until 18 months at the earliest.

 How long does the newborn stage actually last?